PetitPandaRoux/geo-provider-api/README.md

 python scripts/fill_database_bulk_dev.py
 ```

-### 3 Filling local database

-Work in progress
+### 4. How it works

+**first step**: The webservice use data.gouv API to retrieve coordinates from address given.

+**second step**: With thoses GPS coordinates we will look in our database for all provider gps coordinates around the given point.
+The coordinate will be the center of a square : 0.02 long by 0.02 lat by default

 ## III.
 PROJECT STRUCTURE

-You have 4 main directories
+You have 4 main directories.

 ### 1.Project